 What’s a Grid?

-Spatial data are often modeled digitally in one of two ways: as objects such as points, lines and polygons (vector format) or as a surface composed of regular cells or pixels with a value associated with each one (grid or raster format).
-Translation between the vector and raster data models is possible using a number of conventional methods, though none is without error.
-Below are figures that show how vector data can be translated to a grid using two different methods: a simple majority rule and proportional allocation.
-GPW was created using proportional allocation.
+Spatial data are often modeled digitally in one of two ways: as vector objects, such as points, lines and polygons, or as a raster surface, a grid composed of regular pixels or cells each having a specific value.
+Translation between the vector and raster data models, a process sometimes referred to as "gridding" is possible using a number of conventional methods, though none is without error.
+Below are figures that show how vector data can be gridded using two different methods: a simple majority rule and proportional allocation.

 Figure 1 Vector to raster translation: simple majority rule

-Proportional allocation is an alternative method for translating vector to grid data that is appropriate for quantitative data (e.g., population).
-In figure 2 below, proportional allocation has been used to spread the value associated with the input vector coverage equally over all of the grid cells that it contains completely.
-Grid cells that have multiple input polygons are assigned a value computed based on the proportion of the input polygons that make up the cell.
-Values in the vector version on the left are the totals for each polygon, values on the right represent the value assigned to one individual cell of the grid.
-Note that the cells in the image on the right that cross polygon boundaries have values between those of the cells on either side of the boundary that fall completely within the image.
-(One has been labeled — 14 in the Southeast part of the image.)
+Proportional allocation is an alternative method for translating vector to raster format that is appropriate for quantitative data (e.g., population).
+This is the method used to produce GPW.
+In figure 2, proportional allocation has been used to distribute the value associated with each input vector polygon (left image) equally over all of the raster pixels that are completely within the polygon (right image).
+Values in the vector image represent the total for each polygon; values in the raster image represent the value assigned to one individual raster pixel.
+For example, the value 22,000 assigned to the polygon in the upper right part of the vector image is distributed equally to the pixels in the corresponding area of the raster image such that each of those pixels has a value of 98.
+The raster pixels that intersect multiple input polygons are assigned a value computed based on the proportion of the pixel occupied by each input polygon.
+Note, in the image on the right, the pixels that cross polygon boundaries have values between those of the cells on either side of the boundary that fall completely within the polygon.
+One such pixel has been labeled — 14 in the Southeast part of the image.)

 Figure 2 Vector to raster translation: proportional allocation method